 The lawsuit alleges that on June 25, 2016, our client ordered and subsequently consumed tacos prepared and sold by the Carbón restaurant located at 300 W. 26th Street, Chicago, Illinois.
 By June 28, 2016, she began experiencing chills, stomach cramping, and other flu-like symptoms.
 Two days later, the illness had progressed, and she had severe bloody diarrhea.
 She was hospitalized and diagnosed with an E. coli infection.

-The lawsuit was filed on behalf of Ms. Loparco, and it is not a class action suit.
-Please contact Brendan if you have any questions regarding this.
+The lawsuit was filed on behalf of Ms. Loparco, and it is not a class-action suit.
+Please contact one of our E.coli lawyers if you have any questions regarding this.